kalicyh/ImagingEdge-Next/README.md

 ### 🧩 Platform Support
 - Built with Flutter to target macOS, Windows, Linux desktops, and Android mobile devices from a single codebase.
 - Functional testing completed on macOS and Android builds; additional platforms share the same implementation but are less exercised.
-- iOS requires the `NEHotspotConfiguration` entitlement for in-app WiFi provisioning, so ImagingEdge Next defers to the system Camera app for joining the camera network.
+- iOS requires the `NEHotspotConfiguration` entitlement for in-app WiFi provisioning, so ImagingNext defers to the system Camera app for joining the camera network.

 ## Screenshots